-APA is one of the most common citation styles, used not only in Psychology but across all of the social sciences and other disciplines, including: Social Work, Business, Marketing, and more.
-It uses in-text notation and a references page at the end of the paper.
+APA (American Psychological Association) style is one of the most common citation styles, used not only in Psychology but across all of the social sciences and other disciplines, including: Social Work, Business, Marketing, and more.
+It uses in-text citations and a includes a References page at the end of the paper.

 Contact a librarian if you need help using this or any citation style.